 Laura Sandwell.
-Laura is a legal information officer at Matrix, and is responsible for EU, PIP, international and human rights current awareness within chambers.
-She also promotes and develops online resources including the Legal Aid Link project and Matrix intranet.
+Laura is based at Eversheds LLP, and was previously a legal information officer at Matrix responsible for EU, PIP, international and human rights current awareness within chambers in addition to providing research and paralegal support.
+She also promotes and develops online resources including the Legal Aid Link project.
 Laura contributes news articles and a web administrator service to EUtopia and also writes for the Matrix/Olswang Supreme Court blog.

 Kim Lane Scheppele.
 Kim is Director of the Program in Law and Public Affairs as well as the Laurance S. Rockefeller Professor of Sociology and International Affairs at Princeton University.
 She has written extensively on the current constitutional crises in Hungary and Romania as well as on the challenges to constitutional democracy posed by anti-terrorism programs after 9/11.
 Her work concentrates on the intersection of constitutional and international law, particularly in constitutional systems under stress.